-If you are using FabricPool to tier data to StorageGRID, you must understand the requirements for using StorageGRID information lifecycle management (ILM) with
+If you are using FabricPool to tier data to StorageGRID, you must understand the requirements for using StorageGRID information lifecycle management (ILM) with FabricPool data.

-FabricPool data.

 FabricPool has no knowledge of StorageGRID ILM rules or policies.
 Data loss can occur if the StorageGRID ILM policy is misconfigured.
-For detailed information, see [Create an ILM rule: Overview](#) and [Create an ILM policy: Overview](#).
+For detailed information, see [Use ILM rules to manage objects](#) and [Create ILM policies](#).